About

 What is MUD?

-MUD is an operating system for developing onchain applications on any EVM-based blockchain.
+MUD is an operating system for developing autonomous worlds and complex onchain applications on any EVM-based blockchain.
 MUD is a departure from traditional patterns in writing smart contracts, and was developed in response to a number of observations around the difficulty of developing onchain applications today.
 Unlike traditional smart contracts, MUD enforces a separation of state (saved in Store, and acting as a replacement for Solidity compiler-driven data storage) and logic (which is defined using Systems, and reads and writes to the Store).

 Additionally, MUD comes with an automatic indexer for applications designed using MUD.
 Unlike traditional applications which must be written with view functions, custom indexers, and subgraphs in mind, our indexer automatically works with any MUD application, allowing anyone to easily query state and sync with the network.
 MUD also introduces World, which is how we orchestrate new applications built using MUD.
 World is a new network where you (or anyone else) can deploy state and logic.